gbif/dwc-dp-analyser-service/README.md

 # DarwinCore Datapackage Analyser Service

-A lightweight service that consumes Darwin Core Data Package (DwC-DP) download events from RabbitMQ, validates the archive, and publishes a message if valid
+A lightweight service that consumes Darwin Core Data Package (DwC-DP) download events from RabbitMQ, validates the archive, and publishes a result message.

 ## Overview

 ```
-RabbitMQ [dwcdp.download.finished]
+RabbitMQ [dwcdp-validator]
   → unzip archive from disk
   → validate with DwcDpPackageAnalyser
-  → RabbitMQ [dwcdp.validation.result]
+  → RabbitMQ [crawler / crawl.dwcdp.validation.finished]
 ```

-The service is triggered by a `DwcDpDownloadFinishedMessage` published by the GBIF crawler after a successful archive download.
-It resolves the zip, unpacks it, runs validation, and emits a result message.
+The service is triggered by a message (typically published by the GBIF crawler after a successful archive download).
+It resolves the zip, unpacks it, runs validation, and emits a result message regardless of whether validation passed or failed.

 ## Requirements